-26. Council assembly approved Southwark's statement of licensing policy 2016-20 on 25 November 2015.
-Sections of the statement that are considered to be of particular relevance to the sub-committee's consideration are:

-- Section 3 Purpose and scope of the policy.
-This reinforces the four licensing objectives and the fundamental principles upon which this authority relies in determining licence applications - Section 5 Determining applications for premises licences and club premises certificates.
-This explains how the policy works and considers issues such as location; high standards of management; and the principles behind condition setting. - Section 6 Local cumulative impact policies.
-This sets out this authority's approach to cumulative impact and defines the boundaries of the current special policy areas and the classifications of premises to which they apply.
-To be read in conjunction with Appendix B to the policy. - Section 7 Hours of operation.
-This provides a guide to the hours of licensed operation that this authority might consider appropriate by type of premises and (planning) area classification. - Section 8 The prevention of crime and disorder.
-This provides general guidance on the promotion of the first licensing objective - Section 9 Public safety.
-This provides general guidance on the promotion of the second licensing objective - Section 10 The prevention of nuisance.
-This provides general guidance on the promotion of the third licensing objective. - Section 11 The protection of children from harm.
-This provides general guidance on the promotion of the fourth licensing objective. - 27.
+- Closing time for Restaurants and Cafes: Sunday to Thursday is 00:00 hours and for Friday and Saturday is 01:00 hours - Closing time for Public Houses Wine bars or other drinking establishments: Sunday to Thursday is 23:00 hours and for Friday and Saturday 00:00 hours. - 28.
+Council assembly approved Southwark's Statement of Licensing Policy 2016-20 on 25 November 2015.
+Sections of the statement that are considered to be of particular relevance to the sub-committee's consideration are: - Section 3 Purpose and Scope of the Policy, which reinforces the four licensing objectives and the fundamental principles upon which this Authority relies in determining licence applications - Section 5 Determining Applications for Premises Licences and Club Premises certificates, which explains how the policy works and considers issues such as location; high standards of management; and the principles behind condition setting. - Section 6 Local Cumulative Impact Policies, which sets out this authority's approach to cumulative impact and defines the boundaries of the current special policy areas and the classifications of premises to which they apply.
+To be read in conjunction with Appendix B to the policy - Section 7 Hours of Operation, which provides a guide to the hours of licensed operation that this Authority might consider appropriate by type of premises and (planning) area classification.
+To be read in conjunction with Appendix B to the policy. - Section 8 The Prevention of Crime and Disorder, which provides general guidance on the promotion of the first licensing objective - Section 9 Public Safety, which provides general guidance on the promotion of the second licensing objective - Section 10 The Prevention of Nuisance, which provides general guidance on the promotion of the third licensing objective - Section 11 The Protection of Children from Harm, which provides general guidance on the promotion of the fourth licensing objective. - Closing time for Restaurants and Cafes: Sunday to Thursday is 00:00 hours and for Friday and Saturday is 01:00 hours. - 29.
 The purpose of Southwark's statement of licensing policy is to make clear to applicants what considerations will be taken into account when determining applications and should act as a guide to the sub-committee when considering the applications.
-However, the sub-committee must always consider each application on its own merits and allow exceptions to the normal policy where these are justified by the circumstances of the application. - 28.
-Within Southwark's statement of licensing policy, the premises are identified as being within a residential area.
-Relevant closing times recommended in the statement of licensing policy for licensed premises in residential areas are as follows: - Closing time for Restaurants and Cafes: Sunday to Thursday 00:00 and Friday and Saturday 01:00. - Closing time for Public Houses Wine bars or other drinking establishments: Sunday to Thursday 23:00 and Friday and Saturday 00:00.
+However, the sub-committee must always consider each application on its own merits and allow exceptions to the normal policy where these are justified by the circumstances of the application.